bossley9/sn/README.md

 ## Usage

-Sn has two main functions: to download note changes from the server and upload local modifications to the server.
+Sn has one primary function: to sync changes from the server and open the project directory with `$EDITOR`.
+Once the editor has closed, local modifications are uploaded to the server.

-Downloading new notes or new changes is as simple as running `sn` to sync local changes with the Simperium server.

-Local modifications can be uploaded to the server with `sn u`.

 Run `sn h` for more usage details.